-Proofs of claim are filed by the Association against individual receivership estates to recover claims handling, claims and administrative expenses incurred by the Association.
+Proofs of claim are filed by the Association against individual receivership estates to recover claims expenses, claims handling expenses and administrative expenses incurred by the Association as well as unpaid assessments from the estate.
 These proofs of claim may be amended and updates are filed periodically as additional costs are incurred and paid by the Association.
 The proofs of claim are recorded as receivables, net of allowances which serve to estimate the ultimate collectability of the claim from the receivership estate.
-Proofs of claim, net of collectability allowances, were \$ 867.8 thousand, \$ 0 and \$ 0 at year end 2017, 2016 and 2015 respectively.
+Proofs of claim, net of collectability allowances, were \$ 0, \$ 867.8 thousand and \$ 0 at year end 2018, 2017 and 2016 respectively.

 Noncurrent assets: The Association has statutory authority to assess its member insurers as necessary to provide funds to meet contractual obligations related to each insolvent company for which the Association has been activated.
 Unbilled assessments are recorded in the financial statements for each individual insolvent company in an amount sufficient to eliminate any deficit (negative) net position that may arise with the recognition of all assets and liabilities pertaining to the insolvent insurer.
-Unbilled assessments at year end 2017, 2016 and 2015 were \$387.3 thousand, \$1.4 million and \$4.8 million, respectively.
+Unbilled assessments at year end 2018, 2017 and 2016 were \$318.3 thousand, \$387.3 thousand and \$1.4 million, respectively.

-Capital assets consisting of furniture and equipment reported net of accumulated depreciation make up the remaining balance of noncurrent assets.
+Capital assets consisting of furniture, computer systems and equipment reported net of accumulated depreciation make up the remaining balance of noncurrent assets.

-Liabilities: 44.2%, 44.8% and 52.3% of the total obligations for the years ending December 31, 2017, 2016 and 2015, respectively, are the estimated contractual obligations for all impaired or court ordered insolvent companies for which the Association was activated.
+Liabilities: 37.03%, 44.2% and 44.8% of the total obligations for the years ending December 31, 2018, 2017 and 2016, respectively, are the estimated contractual obligations for all impaired or court ordered insolvent companies for which the Association was activated.
 The obligation amounts reflect the estimated amount of future cash payments and are adjusted periodically to reflect more accurate and current projections of cost for existing and new insolvencies.
 Obligations are included in the liabilities as current and noncurrent.
-At December 31, 2017, 2016 and 2015 financial statements insurance contractual obligations were recorded as follows:
+At December 31, 2018, 2017 and 2016 financial statements insurance contractual obligations were recorded as follows: